SkretasLab/ProteoSeeker/README.md

 Docker engine for Linux: https://docs.docker.com/engine/install/ubuntu/

 <p align="justify">Then download the image of ProteoSeeker from Docker Hub.
 There are two versions.
 The "main" version contains the "Kraken 2/Bracken Refseq indexes Collection Standard-8 database" while the "light" version does not.
-Hence, the "main" version can be used directly to run the "seek" or the "taxonomy" mode of ProteoSeeker, specifically through the "Kraken2" route.
-The "light" version can be used directly to run only the "seek" mode of ProteoSeeker.
+Hence, the "main" version can be used directly to run the seek or the taxonomy mode of ProteoSeeker, specifically through the Kraken2 route.
+The light version can be used directly to run only the seek mode of ProteoSeeker.
 Neither version contains a protein database.
 The process of using a protein database through Docker is explained below.
 Both versions can be modified to utilize a protein database and thus be used to run the seek mode type 2 or 3 analysis and the taxonomy mode through the COMEBin/MetaBinner route of ProteoSeeker.</p>

-The "main" version has a size of  **29.9 GB**.
-To install the "main" version use **one** of the following commands:
+The main version has a size of  **29.9 GB**.
+To install the main version use **one** of the following commands:
 ~~~bash
 sudo docker image pull proteoseeker
 or